randombyt/Chicuelo-Mix/README.md

 ## Future Prospects:
 * This theme will continue to mimic the original.
 Additions (if any) will not deviate from original.
 * Game list sizes at the moment have to be manually added and can't be called via layout, this will be updated once i figure out how to do it.
+* Sounds are a bit of mismatch, I might update them to get a more Arcade like feel.

 ## Credits:
 ### Theme
 This theme was created solely by Chicuelo, I have merely ported the theme to Attrcat-Mode.
 All the credit goes to Chicueloa and huge thanks to him for shring his great work with the community.